Clannad: 1982–1985: "Theme from Harry's Game" and Magical Ring

-In 1982, the then-five-piece Clannad signed to RCA Records and acquired Dave Kavanagh as their new manager.
+In 1982, the five-piece Clannad signed to RCA Records and acquired Dave Kavanagh as their new manager.
 They accepted an invitation to record the title music for Harry's Game, a three-part television drama depicting the Troubles in Northern Ireland, based on the novel of the same name by Gerald Seymour.
 Seymour suggested that the band record music for the show.
 Ciarán, Pól, and Máire wrote "Theme from Harry's Game" in a few hours.
 It was recorded in two days and became an atmospheric piece featuring a Prophet-5 synthesizer and over 100 tracked vocals, a departure from their usual acoustic folk sound.
 Released as a single in October 1982, "Theme from Harry's Game" became the band's commercial breakthrough and caught international attention.
 It peaked at No. 2 in Ireland and No. 5 in the UK, and reached the top 20 in the Netherlands and Sweden.
 It remains the only UK hit single to have been sung entirely in Irish.
 Clannad's national exposure increased further when they performed the song on Top of the Pops.
 From 1983 to 1987, Irish rock band U2 used the song at the end of their concerts.

 Two minutes of haunting vocal magic – the sort of thing Clannad have been doing for years – and all of a sudden everybody wants to know who they are.